-While the number of connected devices continues to rise (and is expected to reach 125 billion by 2030), the maturing wireless technologies that support them are also continuing to get a good deal of attention globally.
-NB-IOT (Narrowband IOT), LoRa, and Sigfox, all low-power, wide-area network (LPWAN) technologies, are often pitted against one another in what’s portrayed as a race to the top.
+While the number of connected devices continues to rise, the maturing wireless technologies that support them are also continuing to get a good deal of attention globally.
+NB-IoT (Narrowband IoT), LoRa, and Sigfox, all low-power, wide-area network (LPWAN) technologies, are often pitted against one another in what’s portrayed as a race to the top.
 But that’s not necessarily an accurate picture of the connectivity ecosystem.
 Each of these technologies (or at least LoRa and NB-IoT) will likely play an important role in the IoT space depending on the use case, so understanding the features and differences of each is critical.

 NB-IoT is the “clean sheet” initiative by the Third Generation Partnership Project (3GPP), the organization behind the standardization of cellular systems, to address the needs of very low data rate devices that need to connect to mobile networks, often powered by batteries.
 As a cellular standard, the goal of NB-IoT is to standardize IoT devices to be interoperable and more reliable.